Table of Contents

 During the procedure, what happens?

 A tube is placed into your child’s bottom.
 Either the radiologist or myself will hold the tube in place and restrain your child to prevent tube displacement.
-Enema reduction is performed and the progress is monitored via a type of X-ray with as minimal radiation as possible.
+Enema reduction is performed.
+The progress is monitored with a type of X-ray with as minimal radiation as possible, or an ultrasound.
 This is needed to determine complete reduction of the intussusception.
 Your child cries during the procedure due to discomfort and anxiety.
-There is a less than 1% risk of bowel perforation due to the insufflation of air or liquid.
+In a safely performed reduction enema, there is a less than 0.5% risk of bowel perforation due to the insufflation of air or liquid (2).
 I have not had this happen to my patients before, because the radiologist or myself will ensure that the pressure and attempts at reduction are not excessive.
 If the intussusception is not reduced or there is a bowel perforation, your child requires surgery.

 After the procedure, can my child eat?